[Updated: August 2022]

 He put in place processes and templates to deliver superior work but also allow him to streamline his work and save time.

-He focused on building relationships with his clients – one example is his sending a family Christmas card and family update letter each year.
+In addition, he focused on building relationships with his clients – one example is his sending a family Christmas card and family update letter each year.

-Focus on Building Relationships with Referral Sources
+Focus on Building Relationships with Existing Referral Sources

 As I have said, referrals come from relationships.
 One way to build and strengthen relationships with our referral sources is to show the non-work side of yourself, the personal side.